lming08/logistic_regression/README.md

 # Logistic regression in C++

-_logisitc.h_   : declaration of class logistic
+_logistic.h_   : declaration of class logistic

 _logistic.cpp_ : definition of the methods of class logistic